Physicians – Creating a Charitable Legacy:

 These are just some of the options that make life insurance a powerful financial tool for leveraging your donations and accomplishing your charitable goals.
 By either gifting a policy outright or naming a charity as beneficiary, you can provide the organizations and/or causes that matter most to you with a lasting legacy while keeping the inheritance of your loved ones intact.

 Financial security is the confidence that comes from taking action today to provide for tomorrow.
-It’s an ongoing process during which you should be disciplined but flexible to adapt to changes over time.
+Its an ongoing process during which you should be disciplined but flexible to adapt to changes over time.
 Working with a qualified financial professional can help as you make sound decisions about your life insurance.

 Article prepared by Northwestern Mutual with the cooperation of Eric Kala.
 Avid Wealth Partners is a marketing name for Eric Ilmari Kala in their capacity as a representative of Northwestern Mutual and is not a legal business name.
 Eric Kala is a Wealth Management Advisor with Northwestern Mutual, the marketing name for The Northwestern Mutual Life Insurance Company (NM), Milwaukee, Wisconsin, and its subsidiaries.
 Wealth Management Advisor is an agent of NM based in San Antonio, TX.
 To contact Avid Wealth Partners, please call (210) 446-5755 or visit avidwealthpartners.com.